Anthony Ashley-Cooper, 3rd Earl of Shaftesbury: Across Europe

 In 1745 Denis Diderot adapted or reproduced the Inquiry concerning Virtue in what was afterwards known as his Essai sur le Mérite et la Vertu.
 In 1769 a French translation of the whole of Shaftesbury's works, including the Letters, was published at Geneva.

 Translations of separate treatises into German began to be made in 1738, and in 1776–1779 there appeared a complete German translation of the Characteristicks.
 Hermann Theodor Hettner stated that not only Leibniz, Voltaire and Diderot, but Gotthold Ephraim Lessing, Moses Mendelssohn, Christoph Martin Wieland and Johann Gottfried von Herder, drew from Shaftesbury.

 Herder in early work took from Shaftesbury arguments for respecting individuality, and against system and universal psychology.
 He went on to praise him in Adrastea.
 Wilhelm von Humboldt found in Shaftesbury the "inward form" concept, key for education in the approach of German classical philosophy.
 Later philosophical writers in German (Gideon Spicker with Die Philosophie des Grafen von Shaftesbury, 1872, and Georg von Gizycki with Die Philosophie Shaftesbury's, 1876) returned to Shaftesbury in books.

 Legacy

 At the beginning of the 18th century, Shaftesbury built a folly on the Shaftesbury Estate, known as the Philosopher's Tower.
 It sits in a field, visible from the B3078 just south of Cranborne.

 In the Shaftesbury papers that went to the Public Record Office are several memoranda, letters, rough drafts, etc.

 A portrait of the 3rd Earl is displayed in Shaftesbury Town Hall.

 Family

 Shaftesbury married in 1709 Jane Ewer, the daughter of Thomas Ewer of Bushey Hall, Hertfordshire.
 On 9 February 1711, their only child Anthony, the future fourth Earl was born.

 His son succeeded him in his titles and republished Characteristicks in 1732.
 His great-grandson was the famous philanthropist, Anthony Ashley Cooper, 7th Earl of Shaftesbury.

+Publications of Shaftesbury

+The following list of Shaftebury's principal publications has been sourced from The third Earl of Shaftesbury, 1671–1713 by Robert Voitle.